 The Company measures the cost of awards of equity instruments based on the grant date fair value of the awards.
 The Company calculates the fair value of stock-based awards using the Black-Scholes-Merton option pricing valuation model, which incorporates various assumptions including volatility, expected term and risk-free interest rates.
-The assumptions used for the years ended December 31, 2017 and 2016, and the resulting estimates of weighted-average fair value per share of options granted during those periods, are as follows:
+There were no grants of stock-based awards during the year ended December 31, 2018.
+The assumptions used for options granted during the year ended December 31, 2017, and the resulting estimates of weighted-average fair value per share of options granted during this period, are as follows:

-Year Ended December 31,
+Year Ended

-2017 2016
+December 31, 2017

-Expected dividend yield 0% 0%
+0%

-Expected Volatility 95% to 147% 95% to 150%
+95% to 147%

-Risk-free interest rate 1-2% 1-2%
+1-2%

-Expected term 7 years 7 years
+7 years

+\$1.94

-The expected term of the options is the estimated period of time until exercise and is determined using the SEC's safe harbor rules as we do not have sufficient historical experience of similar awards.
+The expected term of the options is the estimated period of time until exercise and was determined using the SEC's safe harbor rules, using an average of vesting and contractual terms, as we did not have sufficient historical experience of similar awards.
 The risk-free interest rate is based on the implied yield available on United States Treasury zero-coupon issues with an equivalent remaining term.
 The Company has not paid dividends in the past and does not plan to pay any dividends in the near future.
-The estimated fair value of stock-based compensation awards and other options is amortized to expense on a straight line basis over the relevant vesting period.
+The estimated fair value of stock-based compensation awards and other options is amortized to expense on a straight-line basis over the relevant vesting period.
 As share-based compensation expense recognized is based on awards ultimately expected to vest, it is reduced for estimated forfeitures.
 Forfeitures are estimated at the time of grant and revised, if necessary, in subsequent periods if actual forfeitures differ from those estimates.
 The Company has elected to recognize forfeitures as they occur rather than estimating them at the time of grant.

-Net income per Common Share
+Net Income per Common Share

 The net income per common share is computed by dividing net income by the weighted average of common shares outstanding.
-Diluted net income per share reflects the potential dilution that would occur if outstanding stock options and warrants were exercised.
+Diluted net income per share reflects the potential dilution, using the treasury stock method that would occur if outstanding stock options and warrants were exercised.
 Earnings per share computations are as follows:

 Year Ended December 31,

-2017 2016
+2018 2017

-Net income \$ 3,262,281 \$ 2,050,022
+Net income \$ 818,092 \$ 3,262,282

-Weighted average common stock outstanding 7,919,568 7,917,356
+Weighted average common stock outstanding 7,903,801 7,919,568

-Incremental shares from stock options 282,324 403,361
+Incremental shares from stock options 350,575 282,324

-Incremental shares from warrants 195,485 151,475
+Incremental shares from warrants 195,485

-Weighted average common stock outstanding - diluted 8,397,377 8,472,192
+Weighted average common stock outstanding - diluted 8,254,376 8,397,377

--

-Net income/(loss) per common share and common equivalent shares
+Net income per common share and common equivalent shares

-Basic \$ 0.41 \$ 0.26
+Basic \$ 0.10 \$ 0.41

-Diluted \$ 0.39 \$ 0.24
+Diluted \$ 0.10 \$ 0.39